Last Updated on April 13, 2021 by Ruchika Gupta

-Bloggers, especially those who are newbie bloggers, make some terrible blogging mistakes in their Blog.
+Bloggers, especially those who are newbie bloggers, make some terrible blogging mistakes in their blogs.
 Those mistakes (especially 2 and 8) take the lead on the entire process and result in a lousy performing blog with no authority and search rankings.

 To avoid these common mistakes, Amateur blog writers should know:

-- What mistakes amateur bloggers make
+- What mistakes amateur bloggers make?

-- How these mistakes affect the blogging results
+- How these mistakes affect the blogging results?

-- How they can avoid such common mistakes.
+- How they can avoid such common mistakes?

-11 Terrible Blogging Mistakes Amateur bloggers make and how you should avoid them
+11 Terrible Blogging Mistakes Amateur bloggers make

-Here is a detailed list of the top 11 amateur blogs mistakes that have a higher potential of hurting your blogging results.
+Here is a detailed list of the top 11 amateur bloggers mistakes that have a higher potential of hurting your blogging results.
 At the end of each mistake, I have mentioned an easy solution that you can follow to avoid bad rankings.

 1. Bad Domain and Hosting Registrar

-A Bad Domain name, like if it is hard to read, understand, and remember, your audience will be more likely to forget your address.
+A bad domain name, like if it is hard to read, understand, and remember, your audience will be more likely to forget your address.
 This will make it hard for your audience to discuss your blog and share it among their circle.